 Kristen Bartlett, a senior associate in the Silicon Valley office, is a member of the White Collar, Investigations, Securities Litigation, and Compliance Group.
 Kristen's practice focuses on securities litigation and white collar criminal defense.

 She represents companies and individuals in regulatory investigations, including DOJ, SEC and FINRA matters, and in internal investigations.
 Kristen's practice also focuses on civil actions brought under federal and state securities laws.

-While in law school, Ms. Bartlett was an Associate Editor of the Northwestern University Law Review and worked for two years at the Bluhm Legal Clinic's Complex Civil Litigation Center.
+Prior to joining Orrick, Kristen was an Orrick fellow at the Stanford University Youth and Education Law Project.
+While in law school, she was an Associate Editor of the Northwestern University Law Review and worked for two years at the Bluhm Legal Clinic's Complex Civil Litigation Center.